In a previous post, we showed you how to convert videos and reduce their file size so that you can use them more easily on your Wix blog or website.

 If the code was added correctly, the preview page should show a new embedded video recording button.
 Yay!

-8) As the last step, authorize the video button domain
+8) As the last step, authorize the video button domains

-In order for the button to work, you need to whitelist the domain of the button in your Clipchamp API settings as follows:
+In order for the recorder to work, you need to whitelist 2 domains in your Clipchamp API settings as follows:

 You can get this domain name by moving the mouse pointer a few pixels below the Clipchamp button in the page preview, then right-clicking and selecting “view frame source”.
 In Chrome, this opens a new browser tab.
 Go to the tab’s address bar and copy the domain name from there.
 In our example, the domain looks like this

-After saving this domain name into the domain list of your Clipchamp API settings, the video recorder and uploader button on your Wix page will be ready to be used so your visitors can start sending recordings and other videos to your YouTube channel.
+After saving these 2 domain names into the Clipchamp API settings, the video recorder and uploader button on your Wix page will be ready to be used so your visitors can start sending recordings and other videos to your YouTube channel.

 9) Show submitted videos on your site